ENHERTU Powder for concentrate for solution for infusion Ref.[49749] Active ingredients: Trastuzumab deruxtecan

 Interstitial lung disease/pneumonitis

 Cases of interstitial lung disease (ILD), and/or pneumonitis, have been reported with Enhertu (see section 4.8).
 Fatal outcomes have been observed.
-Patients should be advised to immediately report cough, dyspnoea, fever, and/or any new or worsening respiratory symptoms.
+Patients should be advised to immediately report cough, dyspnoea, fever and/or any new or worsening respiratory symptoms.
 Patients should be monitored for signs and symptoms of ILD/pneumonitis.
 Evidence of ILD/pneumonitis should be promptly investigated.
 Patients with suspected ILD/pneumonitis should be evaluated by radiographic imaging, preferably a computed tomography (CT) scan.
 Consultation with a pulmonologist should be considered.
-For asymptomatic (Grade 1) ILD/pneumonitis, consider corticosteroid treatment (e.g. ≥0.5 mg/kg prednisolone or equivalent).
+For asymptomatic (Grade 1) ILD/pneumonitis, consider corticosteroid treatment (e.g., ≥0.5 mg/kg/day prednisolone or equivalent).
 Enhertu should be withheld until recovery to Grade 0 and may be resumed according to instructions in Table 2 (see section 4.2).
-For symptomatic ILD/pneumonitis (Grade 2 or greater), promptly initiate corticosteroid treatment (e.g. ≥1 mg/kg prednisolone or equivalent) and continue for at least 14 days or until complete resolution of clinical and chest CT findings.
-Then gradually taper for at least 4 weeks.
-Enhertu should be permanently discontinued in patients who are diagnosed with any symptomatic (Grade 2 or greater) ILD/pneumonitis (see section 4.2).
-Patients with a history of ILD/pneumonitis may be at increased risk of developing ILD/pneumonitis.
+For symptomatic ILD/pneumonitis (Grade 2 or greater), promptly initiate corticosteroid treatment (e.g., ≥1 mg/kg/day prednisolone or equivalent) and continue for at least 14 days followed by gradual taper for at least 4 weeks.
+Enhertu should be permanently discontinued in patients who are diagnosed with symptomatic (Grade 2 or greater) ILD/pneumonitis (see section 4.2).
+Patients with a history of ILD/pneumonitis or patients with moderate or severe renal impairment may be at increased risk of developing ILD/pneumonitis and should be monitored carefully (see section 4.2).

 Neutropenia

-Cases of neutropenia, including febrile neutropenia, were reported in clinical studies of Enhertu.
+Cases of neutropenia, including febrile neutropenia with a fatal outcome, were reported in clinical studies of Enhertu.
 Complete blood counts should be monitored prior to initiation of Enhertu and prior to each dose, and as clinically indicated.
 Based on the severity of neutropenia, Enhertu may require dose interruption or reduction (see section 4.2).

 Left ventricular ejection fraction decrease